Lightstreamer/Lightstreamer-kafka-connector/README.md

 3. Edit the file as follows:

    - Update the `id` attribute of the `adapters_conf` root tag.
 This settings has the same role of the already documented [Kafka Connector Identifier](#adapter_confid---kafka-connector-identifier)

    - Update the name attribute of the data_provider tag.
 This settings has the same role of the already documented [Kafka Connection Name](#data_providername---kafka-connection-name)

-   - Update the parameter `request_reply_port` with the listening TCP port
+   - Update the parameter `request_reply_port` with the listening TCP port:
+     ```xml
+     <param name="request_reply_port">6661</param>
+     ```

    - If authentication is required:
      - Set the `auth` parameter to `Y`
        ```xml
        <param name="auth">Y</param>
        ```
-     - Add the following parameters with the chosen credential settings:
+     - Add the following parameters with the selected credential settings:
        ```xml
        <param name="auth.credentials.1.user">USERNAME</param>
        <param name="auth.credentials.1.password">PASSWORD</param>
        ```

 > [!NOTE]
-> As the `id` attribute must be unique across all the Adapter Sets deployed in the same Lighstreamer instance, make sure there is no conflict with any previously installed adapters (for example, the factory adapters.xml file included in the _Kafka Connector_ package)
+> As the `id` attribute must be unique across all the Adapter Sets deployed in the same Lighstreamer instance, make sure there is no conflict with any previously installed adapters (for example, the factory [adapters.xml](./kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml) file included in the _Kafka Connector_ package)

 Finally, check that the Lightstreamer layout looks like the following: